eth erc20

 3.

-ERC-20 enables seamless interoperability of tokens across wallets, exchanges, and decentralized applications.
+ERC-20 achieves token interoperability, allowing seamless circulation of tokens across wallets, exchanges, and decentralized applications.

 4.